PCI Safeguarding Children (ROI) Procedures

 Follow all steps as outlined in this chapter for external reporting, without delay.

-Internal reporting is required alongside any external reporting so the immediate risks can be managed across all potential areas of concern.
+Internal reporting is required alongside any external reporting to Tusla so the immediate risks can be managed across all potential areas of concern.

 For example, the issue may have been raised in the context of Sunday School, but the individual of concern might also be a Youth Club leader or engaged in another church.